Last updated: 2026-01-27

 If both invoice and supplier bill export to Fortnox are being set up, we recommend first setting up the invoice export according to Invoice export to Fortnox, and then the supplier bill export.

-Each time supplier bills are exported, Fortnox checks whether there is anything to update in the supplier bills or the suppliers.
+Every time you export supplier bills, Fortnox checks if there is anything to update in the supplier bills or hauliers/subcontractors.
 Fortnox only updates supplier bills that have not yet been recorded in Fortnox.

 Supplier bill and account coding amounts are sent including VAT.